A growing number of certifying organizations offer many cybersecurity certification programs.

 The demand for certified professionals is at a record high, with numerous workforce studies indicating that the demand far outstrips the number of credentialed professionals.

-Increased earning potential: According to Monster, employees with a professional certification make at least 25% more than those without across the board.
-(ISC)2 boasts that cybersecurity professionals holding a CISSP earn $131,030 a year on average.
+- Increased earning potential: (ISC)2 boasts that cybersecurity professionals holding a CISSP earn $131,030 a year on average.

 Which Certification is Best?